Fitbit Versa 2 review: Alexa on a smartwatch is handy, when it works

 Alexa works, but not reliably

 Certain tasks are far easier to do by voice.
 I’ve used many Fitbits while working out, and having Alexa available is convenient.
 It’s just faster to ask for a 30-second timer than to set one by swiping around the user interface.
-I would imagine the same goes for when you’re, say, cooking.
+I would imagine the same goes when you’re, say, cooking.

 On the go, it’s also easier to ask your watch a quick question than to take out your phone and ask.
 But your phone must still be nearby and paired to your watch via Bluetooth.
 And reliability isn’t great — I received multiple “Connection Lost” error messages during my testing.
 If the Versa 2 came with cellular service and its own data plan, I’m sure that would solve the problem.
 But paying for a smartphone data plan just to get Alexa on your wrist isn’t worth it.